erfianugrah/revista-3/src/CI-CD-README.md

 ## Overview

-This project uses GitHub Actions for its CI/CD pipeline, automating builds, testing, and deployments to multiple targets including Cloudflare, Deno Deploy, GitHub Pages, and Docker Hub.
+This project uses GitHub Actions for its CI/CD pipeline, automating builds and deployments to multiple targets including Cloudflare Workers, Deno Deploy, GitHub Pages, and Docker Hub.
+The pipeline is optimized for speed with parallel deployments and smart caching strategies.

 ## Workflow Architecture